A Mid Way to See Chicago

 What I’m saying is that my run was just OK.
 It was not nearly as good as this joke about things that are OK:

-Screen capture of 30 Rock.
-Liz Lemon is asking Cerie Xerox, "Do I look OK?"
+TV still showing Liz Lemon asking “Do I look OK?”

-Cerie Xerox responds to Liz Lemon with, "That's exactly how you look."
+TV still showing Cerie Xerox replying, “That’s exactly how you look.”

 Well, any experience that gives me an excuse to quote 30 Rock can’t be all that bad, right?2